We independently select featured hotels and may earn a commission if you book through the links below.

 Veranda

-During my last stay, I was particularly impressed by the overall food quality and service at Veranda.
+During my last stay, I was particularly impressed by the overall quality of the food and service at Veranda.
 The breakfast buffet was similar to some I’ve had at Four Seasons, with warm dishes served in beautifully copper pans and thoughtful touches, such as a large selection of oatmeal toppings and multiple salsas (both bottled and fresh) for your eggs.
 And salmon you could tell was smoked in-house.
 I was offered a coffee to-go, a nice touch!

 Our main resort guests get two breakfast buffets included per bedroom!